zanymuzik/notes/TF in Practice.md

 - [No Validation](https://github.com/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%208%20-%20Lesson%202%20-%20Notebook.ipynb)
 - [With Validation](https://github.com/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%208%20-%20Lesson%203%20-%20Notebook.ipynb)
 - [Reduced complexity](https://github.com/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%208%20-%20Lesson%204%20-%20Notebook.ipynb)
--

 ### Non-uniform/complex images
 - different location of subject in the image
 - much cleaner data

 ### ImageGenerator in TF
-- Creates directory structures to classify images??
+- Uses the directory structure to pick up labels
-- images need to be of same size
+- images need to be of same size (for the TF code)
-- resized when they are loaded
+- resized when they are loaded (done by ImageGenerator)

 ### Convnet Code
-- 3 layers of CNN 16 -> 32 -> 64
+- 5 layers of CNN 16 -> 32 -> 64 ->64 -> 64
 - 3 channels in inputs (RGB)
 - Output is single-neuron with sigmoid
-	- could have used 2 with softmax
+	- could have used 2 neurons with softmax

 > model.compile(loss='binary_crossentropy',
-because we are using binary classifier

 > optimizer =RMSProp(lr=0.001)
 > to specify learning rate